koelslaw/documentation/topics/openvas/README.md

 # Installation
 1. Build a [virtual machine on the Active virtual network](../vmware/README.md#Create-the-Active-Virtual-Machine)
 1. Install OS in accordance with [Rhel Documentation](../rhel/README.md)
+1. Install the following tools if not already installed: `wget` and `net-tools`
 1. Install OpenVAS `sudo yum install openvas`
 1. Remove, or comment out, the check for SELinux being turned off on line 49 - 56, because only animals turn off SELinux
 ```